OctopusDeploy/blog/blog/2021-08/safe-schema-updates-5-loose-coupling-mitigates-human-problems/index.md

 One common concern folks have about dropping the CAB, is a perceived loss of control, authority or oversight by senior management or security teams.
 This perception is unfounded.
 To those concerned folks, I encourage you to imagine a world where the status of each service, with respect to its SLO, is available on a live dashboard.

 Any service that routinely misses their SLOs would be highlighted to the same folks who traditionally sat on the CAB.
 This would be a cue to start a conversation about why the SLOs are being missed and what could be done to help.
-This would allow all those senior management figures who care so deeply about minimising risk, to focus their attention and energy with the people and services where they can deliver the most value.
+This would allow all those senior management figures who care so deeply about minimising risk, to focus their attention and energy with the people and services where they can deliver the most value with respect to improving safety.

-Finally, for any reader with an objection about scheduling releases and revealing updates to customers/users, I’m afraid I’m going to kick that can for another couple of posts.
+Finally, for any reader with an objection about the need to scheduling releases or reveal updates to customers/users based on some higher level business need or marketing goal, I’m afraid I’m going to kick that can for another couple of posts.
 You’ll find answers to that objection in Part 7: Near-Zero Downtime Deploys.

 ## Firm cultural leadership, from the top, is not optional

 At first, the adoption of publicly reported SLOs can make engineers feel vulnerable.
-This is especially true if they already work in politically toxic working cultures where failures lead to scapegoating rather than support.
+When things aren't going well, it takes courage to be open and honest about failure.
+This is especially true if they already work within politically toxic working cultures where failure typically leads to scapegoating and negative repercussions.
 If everyone can see when I screw up, will I be fired as soon as I make a mistake?
+I mean, we all make mistakes, embarrassingly often.
+Surely it's inevitable that sooner or later I'm going to be fired?

+Guess I better work on my resume and put some feelers out?

-I mean, we all make mistakes.
-When I started this series, I thought it was a single blog post!
+(Fun fact: When I started this series, I thought it was going to be a single blog post!
 Then it became a 3-parter… Now it’s grown into something *much* bigger and I’m a long way behind my original publication schedule!
+I'm super grateful to the awesome folks at Octopus for their patience and understanding!)

-The shift toward bounded responsibility can be hugely beneficial, but only if the team feel safe and supported, even in failure.
-This is something that can only be achieved from the top.
-Inspiring leaders, who value the psychological safety of their teams, are critical.
+The shift toward bounded responsibility can be hugely beneficial, but only if the team feel safe and supported, *especially* in failure.
+This is something that can only be achieved through clear, honest and sincere direction - from the top.
+Inspiring leaders, who value the psychological safety of their workers, are critical.

 > *“No matter what the problem is, it’s always a people problem.”*
 > *Gerald Weinberg*

 ## Next time

 We started this series with a look at traditional database delivery hell, and the various factors that reinforce a vicious cycle that leads to a technical debt singularity.
-We then went on to imagine a better way, covering the theoretical foundations of resilience, continuous delivery, and loose coupling.
+We then went on to imagine a better way, covering the theoretical foundations of resilience, continuous integration, and loose coupling.
 However, while we went into some detail imagining what a better system might look like, I’ve not written in any technical detail about how to transition from one architecture to the other.

-In my next post (post 6), we’ll switch gears.
+In my next post (part 6), we’ll switch gears.
 We’ll move from theory into practice, with the first of three technical posts intended to aid you to develop three important capabilities that will support your transition to a loosely coupled architecture.

 In the first of these three posts we’ll talk about the replacement of shared dev/test instances with the self-service and on-demand provisioning of useable and regulatory compliant dev/test environments.
 After that, we’ll finish this series with two posts that discuss near-zero downtime releases and a safe process for breaking monoliths up into smaller services.